Encana, PetroChina take $2.2 billion stab at joint venture

 Under the deal, which follows a failed joint-venture attempt by the pair in 2011, a unit of PetroChina known as Phoenix Duvernay Gas will take the nearly-half interest in Encana’s Duvernay play in west-central Alberta, estimated to contain 9 billion barrels of oil equivalent

-China’s state-owned energy giants have been bidding aggressively for foreign oil and gas fields as Beijing looks to secure energy supplies to meet rising demand.
-China also aims to double the share of gas in its overall energy mix to more than 8 percent by 2015, while coal will be cut to just over 60 percent.

-PetroChina, the country’s dominant oil and gas producer, said in August that it had earmarked close to $16 billion for overseas investment this year and was “actively” looking for acquisition opportunities in Central Asia, East Africa, Australia and Canada.

-With the agreement, Encana would be making good on a big part of a high-profile effort to attract partners to help fund development of a host of prospects across North America.
-It is concentrating on those that feature natural gas that is high in liquid hydrocarbon content.
+With the agreement, Encana makes good on a big part of a high-profile effort to attract partners to help fund development of a host of prospects across North America.
+It is concentrating on those that feature natural gas that is high in liquid hydrocarbon content as a way to reduce its on spending and protect its balance sheet.

 Such fuels are priced closer to crude oil than to dry gas, of which there is continent-wide glut that has driven down prices at times to decade lows.